Designing and implementing data pipelines for scientific discovery

 14:00-17:00

-Your data in focus: expert conultation
+Your data in focus: expert consultation

 This session involves participants conducting an open discussion with the instructors on their own data and how they can apply what they learnt in the course to their own research.